ioBroker/ioBroker.socketio/README.md

 If authentication is enabled, so current logged-in user will be returned, if auth is disabled, so the default user "running as" will be returned.

 ## Tuning Web-Sockets
 On some web-sockets clients there is performance problem with communication.
-Sometimes this problem is due to fallback of socket.io communication on long polling mechanism.
+Sometimes this issue is due to fallback of socket.io communication on long polling mechanism.
 You can set option *Force Web-Sockets* to force using only web-sockets transport.

 <!--